-- Articles and blogs contain rich content – here is our guide to optimising your blog posts
+- articles and blogs contain rich content and here is our guide to optimising your blog posts

-- A guide to optimising your videos for the search engines
+- here is a guide to optimising your videos for the search engines

-- Infographics and photographs rank well in the search engines – here is a guide to optimising images
+- infographics and photographs rank well in the search engines, and here is a guide to optimising images

 2. Your content isn’t helpful

-One sign you’re not generating the right kind of content is when it fails to get shared or commented on or mentioned in the kinds of influential circles where your customers hang out.
+One signal you’re not generating the right kind of content is when it fails to get shared or commented on or mentioned in the kinds of influential circles where your customers hang out.